-- Check out this map and the list of importers on the website of the German Coffee Association, highlighting several coffee roasters in Germany.
+- Check out the Coffee Business Platform from the website of the German Coffee Association, highlighting several coffee roasters in Germany.
 It will help you find potential partners and learn more about the German market.

 - See our study on buyer requirements for coffee to learn about which European market standards and requirements you need to comply with when supplying to Europe.

 - See our study on how to do business with European buyers for more information about complying with buyer requirements, how to send samples and how to draw up contracts.